 - Battery Ready: A growing trend around the world is the incorporation of a home battery system into home designs.
 Home batteries are like the types of batteries people already have around their homes for laptops and mobile phones - but instead of powering just one thing, they power the whole home.
 These work well with solar systems - allowing homeowners to hold onto excess energy, to use it to charge their home batteries.
 Click here to read more on home battery systems.

-- Geothermal Systems: If you're already digging for well and septic or installing leech fields during the course of your build, ask your builder about the possibility of adding geothermal during the dig.
+- Geothermal Systems: If you're already digging for well and septic for your custom home, ask your builder about the possibility of adding geothermal during the dig.
 Many of our clients find that their geothermal systems are an investment that pays dividends.
-Consider installing sooner, rather than later, as federal tax credits may expire without extending legislation.